Implant and Oral Surgery

 Almost everyone is a candidate for implant dentistry, regardless of age or medical history.
 Dental implants can truly change your life, because now complete full dentures and removable partial dentures are a thing of the past.

-Dr Berman and Dr. Becker have completed a Two Year Implant Surgery Program at NYU so they are not only able to build crowns and bridges on implants, but the implants can be placed right here in the office.
+Dr Berman has completed a Two Year Implant Surgery Program at NYU so he is not only able to build crowns and bridges on implants, but the implants can be placed right here in the office.
 Dr. Berman is now a faculty member at the same program at NYU, and he teaches other practicing dentists how to place and restore implants.
 Dr. Lermer completed an Implant Fellowship at North Shore University Hospital.
 Many times the same day a tooth is extracted, we can place an implant the same visit, and often with a temporary tooth right on the implant so no missing space is necessary.
 The types of restorations that are available when implants are possible are limitless.
 Even just two implants can make a rocking or poorly fitting denture very rigid and stable.
 With enough implants, we can build crowns and bridges that fully restore your smile, facial features and give you the confidence and comfort you once had.

 3M ESPE’s MDI mini dental implant system is minimally invasive and immediately stabilizes loose dentures in 90 minutes sometimes even using the patient’s existing denture.